-Turmeric is one of my all-time favourite spices.
-I love using it in my cooking as it adds the colour of sunshine and a warm earthy bitterness.
-I also love it for its awesome therapeutic properties.
-Turmeric is a powerful anti-inflammatory and antioxidant.
-A daily dose of turmeric is great for general health and especially for those suffering from inflammatory conditions.
-It also has a wonderful protective and tonic effect on the liver and cardiovascular system.
+Turmeric (Curcuma longa) is one of my all-time favourite spices.
+Add it to your cooking to give the colour of sunshine and a warm earthy bitterness.
+Renowned for it’s therapeutic properties turmeric is a powerful anti-inflammatory and antioxidant.
+A daily dose of turmeric is great for general health, especially if you live with an inflammatory health condition.
+Turmeric also has a wonderful protective and tonic effect on the liver and cardiovascular system.

 Homemade turmeric paste is an easy way to include this goodness in your daily diet at a therapeutic dose.
-Making a week to ten days supply at a time means that it is readily on hand and easy to stir into a base of milk or small pot of yoghurt.
-Personally, I love it in a glass of homemade frothy almond milk however if I am in a hurry I will stir it into a little cold milk and choof it down whilst running out the door!
-In winter I like my turmeric paste in warm almond milk with chai spices such as cinnamon, cardamom, cloves and a teaspoon of raw honey … YUM!
+Make a week to ten days supply at a time so you always have some on hand.
+Stir it into a base of warm milk or small pot of yoghurt.
+I love it in a glass of homemade frothed almond milk.
+In winter pop the paste in warm milk with chai spices such as cinnamon, cardamom, cloves and a teaspoon of raw honey … YUM!

 In Ayurveda, the traditional medicine of India, turmeric has been given in spiced milk or ghee since time immemorial.
 This traditional knowledge is now backed bush science.
-For your body to utilise the great stuff in turmeric like curcumin, you need piperine, a compound conveniently found in black pepper.
+For your body to utilise the most active compound in turmeric – curcumin, you need piperine, a compound conveniently found in black pepper.
 You also need a whack of good quality fat, both of which are in this paste.

-Before you launch into your first batch of turmeric paste beware that this spice STAINS!
+Before launching your first batch of turmeric paste, beware that this spice STAINS!
 I have yellow blotches over my bench tops and cutting boards, a legacy of speed cooking with a toddler hanging off my leg.
-The colour does fade but it takes time.
+The colour does fade, but it takes time.

 - 1/2 cup turmeric powder (preferably organic)

 - 1 cup filtered/spring/rain water

-- 1 tablespoon of fat - choose from butter, ghee or virgin coconut oil
+- 1/4 cup of fat - choose from butter, ghee or virgin coconut oil

-- 1 tsp of fresh cracked black pepper
+- 2 tsp of freshly ground black pepper

 - Mix the turmeric powder, pepper and water in a small saucepan until combined and bring to a gentle simmer.